tecnomod-um/oquare-metrics/README.md

 * Easy to configure and use on both existing and new pipelines
 * Compatible with Docker
 * Set of different reports, showcasing different aspects of the quality of each ontology
-* Archive of metrics generated from previous versions of ontologies contained within the repository.
 * Visual representation of how modifications done to an ontology affect the quality of that ontology.
 * Multiple ontology source folders
 * Two different ontology reasoners for ontology metrics calculation (ELK and HermiT)